Sport in Mexico: Professional wrestling

 El Hijo del Santo vs. Blue Demon Jr.

 Professional wrestling has been a popular form of sports entertainment in Mexico since 1933, when promoter Salvador Lutteroth founded Empresa Mexicana de Lucha Libre (EMLL).
-Unlike competitive sports, forms of sports entertainment, like professional wrestling, feature predetermined outcomes and choreographed performances, emphasizing entertainment and storytelling.
+Unlike competitive sports, forms of sports entertainment, like professional wrestling, feature predetermined outcomes and choreographed performances, emphasizing entertainment value and storytelling.
 Throughout the 20th century, professional wrestling had established itself as one of the most popular sports in Mexico, so much so that it has played an important role in national popular culture.
-Currently, the two most prominent wrestling promotions in Mexico are Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA).
+Currently, the two most prominent wrestling promotions in the country are Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA).

 Notable Mexican wrestlers include El Santo, Blue Demon, and Mil Máscaras, who are collectively known as the Tres Grandes ("Big Three") of the Mexican wrestling tradition.
 Other legendary figures in Mexican wrestling include Médico Asesino, Perro Aguayo, El Canek, Cavernario Galindo, El Solitario, Místico, La Parka, Tinieblas, Rayo de Jalisco, and Huracán Ramírez, among others.

 The professional wrestling style that originated and gained popularity in Mexico is called lucha libre (translated as "freestyle wrestling"), distinguishing it from Japanese puroresu and traditional American professional wrestling styles.
 Lucha libre is characterized by its colorful wrestling masks, rapid sequences of holds and moves, and spectacular high-flying techniques—many of which have been adopted internationally.

-Mexico is the Latin American country that has produced the most world champions in foreign wrestling promotions.
+Mexico is the Hispanic America country that has produced the most world champions in foreign wrestling promotions.
 In 2008, Blue Demon Jr. became the first Mexican wrestler to hold the NWA World Heavyweight Championship.
 In WWE, Mexican wrestler Alberto Del Rio held both the WWE Championship and the World Heavyweight Championship twice each.
 While wrestling in Impact Wrestling, Alberto also unified the GFW Global Championship with the Impact Wrestling World Heavyweight Championship.
 Mexico's Pentagón Jr. has also held the Impact championship.
 El Hijo de Dr. Wagner Jr., a member of the Mexican Wagner and Moreno wrestling families, held the GHC Heavyweight Championship in the Japanese promotion Pro Wrestling Noah.
 Mexican wrestlers Rush and Bandido have both held the World Championship in Ring of Honor.
 Thunder Rosa, a native of Tijuana, became the first Mexican woman to hold a world title in American wrestling promotions, having held the NWA World Women's Championship and the AEW Women's World Championship.